At a Glance

 Charles County is justifiably proud of the Indian Head Rail Trail, a paved hiker-biker trail that runs east-west for 13 miles between the towns of White Plains, on US Route 301, and Indian Head, on the Potomac River.
 The Rail Trail follows the right-of-way of an abandoned railroad that was originally built to carry supplies to the Naval Support Facility at Indian Head.
 The railbed was donated to the county through the Federal Lands to Parks Program of the Department of the Interior and the trail is now maintained by the Charles County Parks Department.
 The Rail Trail has several access points with parking and portable toilets.
 See the trail map set at link at left.

 And, all this habitat is easily accessible to the walker, biker, or wheelchair user.
-The Rail Trail has parking near its two ends and also at several intermediate points: the Mason Spring area at Livingston Road, Bensville Park on Bensville Road, and at Middletown Road (see trail maps at link at left).
+The Rail Trail has parking near its two ends and also at several intermediate points: the Mason Springs area at Livingston Road, Bensville Park on Bensville Road, and at Middletown Road (see trail maps at link at left).
 It’s not necessary to traverse the whole Rail Trail at one time; instead, you can use one of the intermediate access points to focus on a particular section.
 Most of the Rail Trail is on level ground, with only a few easy grades.

 Birdlife: